wp-plugins/article-difficulty-level/Readme.txt

 For more information - [Buffercode](http://buffercode.com/article-difficulty-level/)

 == Upgrade Notice ==
+= 3.0 =
+* Now user can update wide list of icons for their difficulty level from http://fortawesome.github.io/Font-Awesome/icons/

 = 2.2.1 =
 * Bug fixes - collision with default H1 tag.